-Like exercise, healthy nutrition has been shown to help make quitting or reducing smoking easier.
-Eating healthy will help your body recover more quickly, give you more energy and will help you combat some of the stress of quitting or reducing.
+Eating healthy when you are quitting or reducing smoking is helpful.
+Eating healthy will help your body recover more quickly, give you more energy and will help with some of the stress of quitting or reducing smoking.

-If you find that you are eating more than usual when you are quitting or reducing, try to eat healthy food like celery or carrot sticks, fresh fruit, unbuttered popcorn or vegetable chips.
-Eating healthy will also help if you are concerned about weight gain when quitting or reducing.
+If you find that you are eating more than usual when you are quitting or reducing, try to have healthy food like celery or carrot sticks, fresh fruit, unbuttered popcorn or vegetable chips.
+Eating healthy will also help if you are concerned about weight gain when quitting or reducing smoking.

 What foods are nutritious and healthy?

-- When pregnant or trying to get pregnant, take a multivitamin everyday containing 0.4 milligrams of folic acid and 16-20 milligrams of iron.
+- When pregnant or trying to get pregnant, it is important to take a multivitamin everyday containing 0.4 milligrams of folic acid and 16-20 milligrams of iron.
 Click here to learn more about folic acid.

 - Eat 150 grams or more of cooked fish per week.
-Fish contains nutrients that are good for pregnancy such as omega-3 fats.
+Fish contains omega-3 fats and other nutrients that are good for pregnancy.

-- Eat an extra 2-3 servings of food per day during the second and third trimesters of your pregnancy and when you are breastfeeding.
+- Eat an extra 2-3 servings of food per day when you are breastfeeding and in the fourth-ninth months of your pregnancy.

-Some foods may pose a risk to pregnant women because of the way they are made and how they are stored.
-Here are some examples of food that Health Canada recommends be avoided during pregnancy:
+Some foods are not good for pregnant women because of the way they are made and how they are stored.

 - Cheeses made with unpasteurized milk such as brie and camembert, and blue cheeses such as gorgonzola and stilton